TheeChris/babynames/README.md

 # babynames
-Having fun analyzing the names in our family.
+In an attempt to start blogging about my journey toward becoming a data scientist, I am beginning by analyzing the Social Security Administration's baby names dataset and actuarial life tables.